Learn how to hand-dye your own fabrics, decorative fibers and threads

 (for natural and cellulose fibers such as cotton, rayon, linen, hemp and silk)

 What’s in Store

-Assemblage Hand-Dyeing for Textile & Fabric Artists will take you on an eight-week exploration of the hand-dyeing techniques I have used over the last 30 years to create beautiful and unique hand-dyed fabrics, threads and decorative fibers.
+Assemblage Hand-Dyeing for Textile & Fabric Artists will take you on an exploration of the hand-dyeing techniques I have used over the last 30 years to create beautiful and unique hand-dyed fabrics, threads and decorative fibers.
 I use these fabrics and fibers in my own textile art, and I also sold them as part of my hand-dyeing business which I retired last year.

 During the first several weeks you’ll begin by exploring the basics of color theory and color wheel dyeing.
 This information provides the groundwork that you’ll need for learning how to create all the colors under the sun using only three or four dyes.
 You’ll need a good understanding of color theory in order to create your own dye recipes which will be the difference between making ordinary hand-dyes and extraordinary hand-dyes.